instantOS/instantos.github.io/docs/development/status.md

 ^commandnamecommandargument^
 ```

 They have a "\^" as suffix and prefix.
-The opening caret is immediatly followed
+The opening caret is immediately followed
 by the command name which is then (without a separator) followed by the
 argument.